smiakchilo/aem-crash-course/lessons/2.11/part2.md

 Indeed, these ones are completely different creatures.

 That is why among AEM developers, OSGi components are rarely named this way.
 We use the word **Service** instead.
-However not as standardized, the term would go.
+Technically, not all OSGi components are necessarily services, but for a common usage, the term "Service" would go.

 ## Understanding Service.
 Service life cycle

-In AEM, a Service is a reusable instantiated Java class that comprises particular functionality.
+In AEM, a Service is a reusable instantiated Java class that covers particular functionality.

-* Service is not just a utility class.
-We have instances of _Services_, and they usually have non-static methods.
-Accordingly, they possess states (have local fields).
+* _Service_ is not just a utility class.
+We've got instances of _Services_.
+They usually have non-static methods and states (local fields with values).
 * _Service_ is reusable.
 That means, we do not create a new instance every time we require the functionality of a service.
 Most of the time, a service is a complete singleton.
 In some other cases, services have several instances.
-But - again - they are highly reused: there are far less instances than the number of cases of their usage.
+But - again - they are highly reused: there are far less instances than the number of use cases.
 * _Service_ is instantiated when appropriate.
 You don't need to call a constructor - the framework does it for you.
 What is even more important, it picks a proper moment for that.
 * _Service_ registers itself in the _Service Registry_ and is accessible via its interface.
 * Services refer to each other via respective interfaces.
 If you know a bit about _Spring_, it will be enough to say that services are _autowired_ (however, this operation is named differently here).